 - a.
-All CYO programs must appoint an Athletic Director or Point of Contact to oversee CYO-related matters.
-This individual will be the official school/parish recipient of all CYO Athletics information and will be responsible for promulgating this information within their school or parish. - b.
-Responsibilities of the AD/Point of Contact include but are not limited to: - a.
-Ensuring that all required paperwork for teams has been completed and submitted by the designated deadlines including coaches clearances and paperwork. - b.
+All CYO programs must appoint an Athletic Director or Point of Contact to manage and oversee the CYO program at their school/parish.
+This individual will be the official school/parish recipient of all CYO Athletics information and will be responsible for communicating this information to their school/parish community. - b.
+Responsibilities of the AD/Point of Contact include, but are not limited to: - a.
+Ensuring that all required paperwork for teams has been completed and submitted by the designated deadlines including beginning of season paperwork, rosters, and season records. - b.
 Ensuring that all student-athletes have completed and submitted the required eligibility paperwork by the designated deadlines. - c.
-Recruiting qualified coaches and ensuring that coaches complete all state and diocesan requirements, including the Play Like a Champion Today coaches clinic. - d.
-Organizing and coordinating the local athletic program and support functions such as equipment acquisition, practice facilities, etc. - e.
+Recruiting qualified coaches and ensuring that coaches complete all state clearances and diocesan requirements, including the Play Like a Champion Today coaches clinic. - d.
+Organizing and coordinating the local athletic program and support functions such as equipment acquisition, scheduling practice facilities, etc. - e.
 Ensuring the facilitation of a parent meeting for each CYO sport prior to the start of the season. - f.
 Providing overall guidance and leadership to school/parish volunteer coaches. - g.
 Ensuring the facilitation of a coaches meeting for each CYO sport prior to the start of the season to discuss CYO rules and regulations and local expectations for coach volunteers. - h.
-Attending, when available, diocesan CYO Advisory Council meetings. - i.
-Handling all local grievances and serving as the liaison between coaches/parents/etc. and the Office of Catholic Schools. - j.
-Advising athletes and parents in preseason meetings that jewelry, including necklaces, chains, bracelets and earrings, may not be worn during basketball games.
+Attending, when available, diocesan CYO Advisory Council meetings. - Handling all local grievances and serving as the liaison between coaches/parents/etc. and the diocesan Athletic Director. - j.
+Ensuring the facilitation of a pre-season parent meeting to ensure that all families and student athletes receive the information necessary to participate in CYO Athletics including CYO rules, required participation paperwork.